eugenp/learn-spring-security/Readme.md

-# Learn Spring Security Core - Secure a ﻿﻿Simple﻿﻿ Spring MVC Application
+## Module 1 - Secure a ﻿﻿Simple﻿﻿ Spring MVC Application
-This is the codebase for Module 'Secure a Simple Spring MVC Application' of [Learn Spring Security Core](https://bit.ly/github-lssc)
+This is the codebase for Module 1 of [Learn Spring Security](http://bit.ly/github-lss)

 ## Non-Standard Modules